argoproj/argo-cd/docs/index.md

 ![Argo CD Architecture](assets/argocd_architecture.png)

-Argo CD is implemented as a kubernetes controller which continuously monitors running applications and compares the current, live state against the desired target state (as specified in the git repo).
+Argo CD is implemented as a kubernetes controller which continuously monitors running applications and compares the current, live state against the desired target state (as specified in the Git repo).
 A deployed application whose live state deviates from the target state is considered `OutOfSync`.
 Argo CD reports & visualizes the differences, while providing facilities to automatically or manually sync the live state back to the desired target state.
-Any modifications made to the desired target state in the git repo can be automatically applied and reflected in the specified target environments.
+Any modifications made to the desired target state in the Git repo can be automatically applied and reflected in the specified target environments.

 For additional details, see [architecture overview](operator-manual/architecture.md).